 2.1 Communities of practice

 Communities come in many forms.
-When we introduced the concept of ‘communities of practice’ in Week 2, it was noted that communities can develop wherever a common interest exists between individuals, such as a shared profession.
-Wenger’s (now Wenger-Trayner) most recent definition is this:
+When the concept of ‘communities of practice’ was discussed in Week 3, it was noted that communities can develop wherever a common interest exists between individuals, such as a shared profession:

 ‘Communities of practice are groups of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly.
-Note that this definition allows for, but does not assume, intentionality: learning can be the reason the community comes together or an incidental outcome of member’s interactions.’
-(Wenger-Trayner and Wenger-Trayner, 2015)
+Note that this definition allows for, but does not assume, intentionality: learning can be the reason the community comes together or an incidental outcome of members’ interactions.’

-- A shared domain of interest (a community of practice is not just a club of friends, membership implies a commitment to the domain, and therefore a shared competence that distinguishes members from other people).
+- A shared domain of interest.
+A community of practice is not just a group of friends; membership implies a commitment to the domain, and therefore a shared competence that distinguishes members from other people.

-- An impact on the practice of those involved (members of a community of practice are practitioners.
-They develop a shared repertoire of resources: experiences, stories, tools, ways of addressing recurring problems – in short, a shared practice.
-This takes time and sustained interaction).
+- An impact on the practice of those involved.
+Members of a community of practice are practitioners.
+They develop a shared set of resources: experiences, stories, tools, ways of addressing recurring problems – in short, a shared practice.
+This takes time and sustained interaction.

-They go on to say that ‘it is the combination of these three elements that constitutes a community of practice.
-And it is by developing these three elements in parallel that one cultivates such a community’.
-So this is what you need to achieve if you want to turn your networking into the establishment of a community of practice.
+The Wenger-Trayners state that ‘it is the combination of these three elements that constitutes a community of practice, and it is by developing these three elements in parallel that one cultivates such a community’.
+Networks can develop into communities of practice but will usually require sustained effort and contributions to persist.